ASljivo/dashboard/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm run storybook`
+Start Storybook.
+Storybook collects completely anonymous data to help us improve user experience.

 ### `npm test`